open-pioneer/trails-starter/docs/reference/I18nFormat.md

 const greeting = intl.formatMessage({ id: "greeting" }, { name: "User" }); // "Hello User"
 ```

-As an extension, it also possible to format React nodes using the `formatRichMessage` method:
+As an extension, it is also possible to format React nodes using the `formatRichMessage` method:

 ```js
 const message = intl.formatRichMessage({ id: "greeting" }, { name: <UserName /> });